 We produce the annual AI Governance Report which uncovers the trends in public policy and AI use.
 Email us to receive the latest report.

 Do you want to influence rules and regulations?

-Use our long experience of building strong government relations for private and not-for-profit sectors to understand government thinking and share your real-world insights to help policy formulation.
+Unless you have your own government relations team, it’s a struggle to keep up with all the different proposals.
+You can use our long experience of building strong government relations for private and not-for-profit sectors to understand government thinking and share your real-world insights to help policy formulation.

 The brands that will thrive in the coming years are the ones that have a purpose beyond profitSir Richard Branson

 Organisations talk a lot about their purpose, and you can see why when you read the research showing that consumers are increasingly spending with businesses that have strong credentials for how they treat employees, the environment and communities.

 Unfortunately it’s easier to spout platitudes about being purpose-driven than to genuinely engineer your organisation to live and breathe equal focus on people, planet and profit.

 We practice what we preach, giving time and resources to support disadvantaged people and communities – including free places on our Executive Education courses.
 Read more here and get in touch for our help with making real social impact in your organisation.